-Walk into our clinic and you'll quickly realize that we absolutely love essential oils.
-We personally use them for everything from cleaning to cooking to general wellness and are happy to educate both our patients and the general public about them.
+We absolutely love essential oils!
+We personally use them for everything from cleaning to cooking to general wellness and are happy to educate both our patients about them.
 Essential oils support the body's natural healing response, so they are beneficial in a variety of circumstances and can help almost anyone overcome physical, emotional, and mental health obstacles.

 We stock a handful of Young Living's most popular oils at the clinic and all of them can be bought without a "prescription" from our Licensed Acupuncturist.
 We'll give you a small list of recommended uses for the essential oil when you purchase it, but we always suggest doing your own research into the various ways the oil can be incorporated into your health routine.